ogamespec/ShandalarToolbox/README.md

 # PicDecoder

-This fork adds the ability to export to PNG and to open PIC files with embedded palette data.
+This fork adds the ability to export to png, to open .pic files with embedded palette data and to open .spr files.

 Original version created by https://github.com/ogamespec